Off-Grid Solar and Wind-Generated Power

 purchase more hardware, and eliminates unnecessary labor.

-dangerously damaged cables every other year), coupled with the fact
+potentially dangerous damaged cables every other year), coupled with

 automotive capitalists designed cables to